 - Don’t be distracted.
 Refrain from texting or reading texts as you walk, or wearing headphones and singing as you walk, or any other kind of behavior that will distract you from paying attention to your surroundings and where you are going.

 - Dress appropriately.
 If you know you’ll be out walking, particularly towards dusk or dark, wear bright colored clothes.
 You can even purchase reflectors to wear so that cars can see you better in the dark, especially when there are minimal street lamps.

 - Don’t walk if intoxicated.
 You don’t want to walk if intoxicated or on drugs.
 Stay put.
-Get someone to come get you.
-According to NHTSA, a good many of pedestrian deaths are a result of pedestrians being under the influence or intoxicated.
+Get someone to come to get you.
+According to NHTSA, a good many pedestrian deaths are a result of pedestrians being under the influence or intoxicated.

 You likely have many questions, and we hopefully have the right answers for you.
 Review the following, but if you still have questions, feel free to contact the pedestrian accident lawyer at The Vance Law Firm.

 What do I do if I get hit by a car?

 No one expects to walk out their door, whether it’s their home or a business, and be injured in a pedestrian traffic accident.
 What you do after it happens generally depends on the seriousness of it.
 If you’ve been critically injured, then you’ll likely be taken to the hospital.
 After you are able to move around, you want to contact a pedestrian accident lawyer immediately.